Caroline Lowe

 Lowe is a 2013 graduate of the Poynter Institute’s Leadership Academy.

-Lowe is an award-winning journalist.
-She’s received the Alfred I. DuPont Columbia Award, two Regional Emmy awards, a Sweepstake Award from the Society of Professional Journalists, two Associated Press awards and a UPI award.
-Her investigation on Tony Jackson, a convicted rapist, earned her a Minnesota Associated Press Broadcasters Award for Best Documentary/Investigative work.
+She’s also received the Alfred I. DuPont Columbia Award for a WCCO-TV I-Team series on the Minneapolis police downtown foot patrol, along with two Regional Emmy awards, a Sweepstake Award from the Society of Professional Journalists, two Associated Press awards and a UPI award.
+Her I-Team investigation of a convicted rapist earned Lowe a Minnesota Associated Press Broadcasters Award for Best Documentary/Investigative work.

 In 1986, Lowe was awarded the Minnesota Association of Crime Victims Media Attention Service Award, the first time that award was given to a member of the media.